You are here:

 That is so irrespective of whether that evidence provides direct support for the witness whose evidence requires corroboration.

-support of the evidence of the witness, oit gave a different complexion to a proved opportunity than it would otherwise have had.
+support of the evidence of the witness, or if it gave a different complexion to a proved opportunity than it would otherwise have

 - In the same way, similar fact evidence, where admissible, is capable of amounting to corroboration: DPP v Boardman [1975] AC 421.
 So too is flight where it evidences consciousness of guilt.
 Such evidence does not bear directly upon what an accomplice may say,